Skip to main content

 The geothermal terms in this glossary are grouped into sections.
 In each section, the terms are listed in sequence based on their relationships with each other.
 Italicized words have definitions elsewhere in the glossary.

-This glossary is a project of the Superhot Rock Energy team at Clean Air Task Force.
+This glossary is a project of the Superhot Rock Geothermal team at Clean Air Task Force.
 Clean Air Task Force (CATF) is a global nonprofit organization working to safeguard against the worst impacts of climate change by catalyzing the rapid development and deployment of low-carbon energy and other climate-protecting technologies.
 With 25 years of internationally recognized expertise on climate policy and a fierce commitment to exploring all potential solutions, CATF is a pragmatic, non-ideological advocacy group with the bold ideas needed to address climate change.
 CATF has offices in Boston, Washington D.C., and Brussels, with staff working virtually around the world.

-CATF’s Superhot Rock Energy team is a group of scientists, industry practitioners, and policy visionaries dedicated to decarbonizing the energy sector through superhot rock energy.
+CATF’s Superhot Rock Geothermal team is a group of scientists, industry practitioners, and policy visionaries dedicated to decarbonizing the energy sector through superhot rock geothermal energy.
 Our goal is to achieve demonstration and commercialization of SHR anywhere in the world, providing affordable access to the largest untapped energy source on the planet.
 Learn more at catf.us/superhot-rock.

 Credits